Discover the Last Best Place

 • Most common opening window: Mid-June to early July

-How to Predict When the Road Will Open in Your Year
+How to Predict When the Road Will Open

-2. Watch the NPS plow progress reports starting in May.
-The park posts regular updates on which mile markers have been cleared.
-By early June, you can usually estimate opening within a 7-10 day window.
+2. Watch NPS plow progress reports starting in May.
+The park posts updates on which mile markers have been cleared.
+By early June, you can usually estimate opening within a 7–10 day window.

 3. Don’t book non-refundable lodging in early-to-mid June.
 Even in average years, full-road access before June 15 is a coin flip.